Here’s how we make this time of year a little less taxing for you.

 If you need help understanding your statement check out our sample Tax Statement.

-Each adult that was listed on the membership during this financial year will receive a statement, including members that have cancelled their memberships.
+Each adult that was listed on the membership during this financial year can access a statement, even if you have cancelled your cover.
 This doesn’t include dependants over the age of 18.